electron/electron/docs/api/browser-window.md

 Emitted when the window leaves full screen state triggered by html api.

+### Event: 'message' _WINDOWS_

+Emitted when the window receives a message from the operating system.

 ### Event: 'app-command':

 Emitted when an [App Command](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646275(v=vs.85).aspx)